Go to Homepage

 Third, forget the window views.
 That’s all passé.
 Undistracted by the wondrous vistas outside, you can turn your full and frank attention, as did I, on the socks on display across the aisle, each pair on its very own Ottoman footrest.
 I checked rigorously for holes.
 The three pairs I viewed – and it was a long viewing – passed muster though the argyle looked suspect.
 By the time we landed I felt I knew these people intimately, every naughty contour of their insoles.
 But what was that smell?

-Cathay, flat bed/ photo: CX
+Cathay, new business seat/ photo: CX

-New business class seats, Singapore Airlines
+Old business class seats, Singapore Airlines

-SIA new business class seat/ photo: SIA
+SIA's current business class seat/ photo: SIA

 Singapore Airlines has been in alluring soft focus so long it’s hard to tell what’s going on in the cabin apart from beaming smiles and those signature sarong-clad Singapore Girls.
 The new Singapore Airlines business class seats come in a 1-2-1 configuration on the A380 and B777-300ER aircraft.
 This format will be emulated on the long-haul A340-500 planes.
 Perhaps unsurprisingly, SIA played it safe with the layout and its seats are both wide and, reassuringly, forward facing.
 Your eye and body follow the take-off and landing facing forward and not at a perilous angle with the runway flashing by at one end of your peripheral vision.

-There has been no stinting on space with the new SIA business class seats, which are the widest anywhere at a staggering 34 inches across.
+Current business class seats are a staggering 34 inches across.
 That’s more than the normal living space for an average Hong Kong family of four.
 You can seat two people on this chair and still leave room for more.
 The ensemble is solid yet yielding, with gentle curves, in a corporate gold-tan-and-charcoal colour scheme.
 The bright blue cushions add a flash of colour in an otherwise straightforward and regimented presentation that is nonetheless easy on the eye and offers generous DVT-banishing legroom.
 The absence of partitions in the SIA business class means the cabin exploits natural light and the window seats are for window viewing.
 Socks are off the menu.
 Talk with your neighbour as much as you like unless he’s donned his noise-reducing headphones.
 This is by a long chalk the widest business class seat around and the best way to verify it is to sit in one.

 Lying down is even better.
 The seatback folds forward to set up half your bed as the footrest angles up at the press of a button.
 This is a fully flat bed with duvet and sheets, not just a reclining seat though you will have to share some headroom with the protruding backrest that creates a substantial bulge.
-You’ll find in-seat power and USB ports for your iPOD or to plug in your thumb-drive – there is an Office suite preloaded in your “business panel” that includes the 15.4-inch flat LCD screen.
+You ’ll find in-seat power and USB ports for your iPOD or to plug in your thumb-drive – there is an Office suite preloaded in your “business panel” that includes the 15.4-inch flat LCD screen.
 Work, save and off you go.

 SIA believes this precludes the need for laptops thus saving space, weight and fuss.
 Unfortunately, to really appreciate this set-up you’ll need to bring your own keyboard, so… perhaps it’s safer to have your laptop along until Singapore Airlines decides on handing out keyboards.
 What about the plastic roll-up variety?
 You can spill coffee on them too without electrocuting yourself.
 If you are using your laptop, there’s a 110-volt AC socket with multiple plug options – it can handle Australian, Japanese, American and European plugs.
 On some aircraft a 15V DC socket is on tap but this needs an adaptor.
 And SIA cautions, “Charging batteries is strictly prohibited.”
 Use the phone to call seat-to-seat at no charge.
 “Hello Bob, I can’t see your socks.”
 “Hey, look out of the window moron.”